phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 You are expected to work in your own Git repository and send us a link to it when you are done.
 Feel free to commit as often and as granularly as you want, we like to see how the progress was.

-In the end, we will print the diff and send it to Gabriel Schweinsteinburgberger via paper mail in the hope that he will decide to come back to software development.
+In the end, we will print the diff and send it to Gabriel Schweinsteinburgberger via paper mail in a desperate hope that he will decide to come back to software development.

 ## A bit more serious